0xresil/Vault-Test-Move/Readme.md

 - `admin_addr` stores the address of admin of platform and `is_paused` represents the status of app.

 ## VaultInfo resource
-VaultInfo resource will store the deposited coins and also will have deposited coin type and amount.
+VaultInfo resource will store the deposited coins.

 ```
   struct VaultInfo<phantom CoinType> has key {
-    user_addr: address,
     coin: Coin<CoinType>,
   }
 ```
-- `user_addr` is the address of the user who deposited to this vault
 - `coin` represents what user deposited

 ## Functions